HenryPDT/yolov9-qat-deepstream/README_QAT.md

 ### Important Notes

-- ⚠️ **Model Type Must Match**: Ensure the `--model` flag matches your trained model architecture
+- **Model Type Must Match**: Ensure the `--model` flag matches your trained model architecture.
-- ✅ **Required Step**: Reparameterization is mandatory before QAT - you cannot skip this step
+- **Required Step**: Reparameterization is mandatory before QAT - you cannot skip this step
-- 📁 **File Output**: The script will create a new `.pt` file with reparameterized weights
+- **File Output**: The script will create a new `.pt` file with reparameterized weights
-- 🔄 **Weight Mapping**: The script handles complex weight mapping between training and inference architectures
+- **Weight Mapping**: The script handles complex weight mapping between training and inference architectures
-- 💾 **Model Format**: Output model is saved in half precision (FP16) format
+- **Model Format**: Output model is saved in half precision (FP16) format

 ### Example Workflow